 The granting of support in the Group is regulated by the Ignitis Group Financial support policy.
 Following good practice in other countries and in the private sector, financial support to close communities is currently available only to Group companies developing renewable energy projects and maintaining such production capacity, i. y.
 UAB Ignitis renewables and its subsidiaries.
 Read more about it here.

 You can find more information about the Lietuvos Energija charitable fund by clicking on this link (information available only in Lithuanian language).

-We aim to minimize potential negative impacts on communities and to be a trusted member of communities.
-The opinion of the communities where we operate is important to us in shaping and improving our sustainability activities, and therefore we seek above all to foster open and pro-active communication, especially in the following areas:
+We aim to minimize potential negative impacts on communities and be a trusted member of communities.
+When forming and improving our sustainability activities, we take into account the opinions of community members, therefore we give priority to open and active communication.

 Led by an experienced management team, the Group has achieved significant results in the field of sustainable energy development while demonstrating a commitment to the highest principles of environmental protection, social responsibility and governance.

 The Group operates under a transparent, efficient and robust governance model.
 Since 2016, the company annually ranks among the best-managed state-owned enterprises: it has been announced as the governance leader in the category of large companies and has been awarded the highest possible A+ rating according to the Governance Index.